Dry Hair Problems?

 Apply a hair serum

 Hair serums and oils can help to soften up your hair.
-You want to take a small amount and apply it onto your extensions.
+You want to take a small amount and apply it to your extensions.

 You want to use your fingers to rake the serum through to make sure it gets all over your extensions.
 Adding a little bit 2-3 times a week can go a long way and stop your hair from drying out quickly.